rochus-keller/CspChan/Readme.md

 ### Planned or work-in-progress features

-- [x] Unix version with blocking and non-blocking select
+- [x] Unix version with buffered channels and blocking and non-blocking select
+- [ ] Unix version with unbuffered channels
 - [ ] Windows version
 - [ ] Implement a thread-pool to re-use threads instead of starting a new one with each call to CspChan_fork to improve performance